jakoberzar/advent-of-code-2021/README.md

 # Advent of Code 2021

 My solutions for Advent of Code 2021.
-This year I am practicing Python and also trying to develop my own language, Choco 🍫.
+This year I am practicing Python and also trying to develop my own language, Chocolate 🍫.

 | Day | Python | Choco |
 | --- | ------ | ----- |